awsdocs/amazon-connect-admin-guide/doc_source/prompts.md

 Prompts are audio files played in call flows\.
 For example, hold music is a prompt\.
 Amazon Connect comes with a set of prompts that you can add to your contact flows\.
 Or, you can add your own recordings\.

-You can upload a pre\-recorded \.wav file to use for your prompt, or record one in the web application\.

-We recommend using 8 KHz \.wav files that are less than 50 MB and less than 5 minutes long\.
-If you use higher rated audio libraries, such as 16 KHz or 16 bit files, Amazon Connect has to down sample them into 8 KHz samples due to PSTN limitations \(here's a Wikipedia article that provides details: [G\.711](https://en.wikipedia.org/wiki/G.711)\)\.
-This may result in low quality audio\.

 We recommend that you align your prompts and routing policies with each other to ensure a smooth call flow for customers\.

 **To create a prompt**